Nyaanity/BubbleTeaTycoon/README.md

 # BubbleTeaTycoon

-A simple classic asynchronous tycoon made in Python.
+A simple classic async tycoon made in Python.